Pseud0n1nja/DeCarbTracker/README.md

 Overview

-This project is a specialized blockchain-based platform for carbon impact accounting, specifically tailored for submission in the ETHGlobal Hackathon under the UNICEF track.
+This project is a specialized blockchain-based platform for carbon impact accounting.
 The platform utilizes Ethereum blockchain technology, smart contracts, and various Web3 tools to provide a transparent, immutable, and verifiable system for recording and verifying carbon emissions and reductions.

 Objectives